stormreply/cloudhsm-demo/README.md

 - [Install the Storm Library for Terraform](https://github.com/stormreply/storm-library-for-terraform/blob/main/docs/INSTALL-LIBRARY.md)
 - [Deploy this member repository](https://github.com/stormreply/storm-library-for-terraform/blob/main/docs/DEPLOY-MEMBER.md)

-Deployment of this member will take 40-50 minutes on GitHub resources.
+Deployment of this member should take less than 50 minutes on GitHub resources.

 Below is a list of resources taking particularly long to deploy: